Travel guide

 Can I use the Europe eSIM for remote work for a month?

-Many European eSIMs do include the UK in their coverage, but it's not automatic as it was before Brexit.
+Many Europe eSIMs do include the UK in their coverage, but it's not automatic as it was before Brexit.
 Explicitly check that the plan includes the UK before purchasing if you plan to visit London or other British cities.

 Marc González Sáez